Abd1997-Dev/Design-of-Area-Effcient-Low-Latency-5G-Compliant-LDPC-Decoder-Architecture/README.md

 </p>

 **RELATED WORK** : <p align="justify">
-The LDPC decoder design requires the effcient way to compute the frst and second minimum values from the given set of inputs.
+&emsp;The LDPC decoder design requires the effcient way to compute the frst and second minimum values from the given set of inputs.
 The computation of the frst minimum value is easier; but the computation of the second minimum requires